 Type 1 diabetes can occur at any age, but tends to develop in childhood.
 There is no cure, but the disorder can be successfully managed with insulin injections, nutrition and exercise.
 Other names formerly used for type 1 diabetes include juvenile diabetes and insulin-dependent diabetes mellitus (IDDM).

-Around two Australian children and as many as six Australians of all ages develop type 1 diabetes every day, which makes it one of the most common serious diseases among children.
-Diabetes is a disorder of the endocrine system, characterised by the body’s inability to use blood sugar (glucose).
+Every day, two more Australian children and as many as six Australians of all ages develop type 1 diabetes, which makes it one of the most common serious diseases among children.
+Diabetes is a condition of the endocrine system (the system of glands that delivers hormones).

-There are two main types of diabetes: type 1 diabetes and type 2 diabetes.
-Type 1 diabetes can affect anyone of any age, but is more common in people under 30 years and tends to begin in childhood.
+Type 1 diabetes can affect anyone, but is more common in people under 30 years and tends to begin in childhood.
 Other names for type 1 diabetes have included juvenile diabetes and insulin-dependent diabetes mellitus (IDDM).

-Estimates vary, but approximately one in every ten Australians with diabetes has type 1 diabetes.
-In fact, the incidence of type 1 diabetes in Australia is very high compared to other countries.
+Approximately one in every ten Australians with diabetes has type 1 diabetes.
+Type 1 diabetes is much more common in Australia than in other countries.

 Symptoms of type 1 diabetes